Johnathan McKinstry: The Gambia national team

+On 3 June 2026 it was announced that McKinstry had signed a 2-year extension to his contract that would see him continue as the Head Coach of The Gambia until 2028.

 Charitable work

 In November 2018, it was confirmed that McKinstry had joined Common Goal (charity).

 Launched with the support of Spanish footballer, Juan Mata in August 2017, the movement encourages professional football players and coaches to pledge at least one percent of their salaries to a collective fund that supports football charities around the world.

 Upon joining McKinstry stated that through his work with Common Goal he wishes to give back to the sport that has given him so much.

 McKinstry also supports the work of The Sir Stanley Matthews Foundation through his role as an expert in the field of teamwork.

 The Sir Stanley Matthews Foundation develops and educates young people by establishing sports projects across the globe.